Web Analytics Made Easy -

 Reader, I draws its title from the conclusion to Charlotte Brontë's Jane Eyre: "Reader, I married him."
 Spanning the first years of a marriage, the speaker in Reader, I both courts and eschews nuptial myths, as its speaker—tender and callous, skeptical and hopeful, daughter and lover—finds a role for herself in marriage, in history, in something beyond the self.
 While these poems burn with a Plathian fire, they also address and invite in a reader who is, as in Jane Eyre, a confidant.
 Steeped in a world of husbands and fathers, patriarchal nations and power structures, Reader, I traverses bowling alleys and hospital rooms, ancient Troy and public swimming pools, to envision domestic life as a metaphor for civic life, and vice versa.

 "Wickedly learned, Corey Van Landingham's Reader, I is a tome chock full of literary allusion and so terrifyingly clever it offers for serious readers of poetry intense pleasure.
 Imagine Shakespeare's sonnet sequence mated with a stack of bridal magazines.
-Imagine Dickinson ghostwriting Martha Stewart.
-This is territory I've come to think of as Learned Woman's Hell.
-It can be difficult here.
-Smart women know they risk everything if they commit to a cis-het partnership.
-We've read the books.
-Yet this one is written from the other side.
-And its achievement is how far it takes us.
-The beauty of marriage is in the mundane.
-It might even make you, Reader, believe in love.
-In the Real Thing."
+Imagine Dickinson ghostwriting Martha Stewart."

 —Cate Marvin